Pratikshinde55/Grafana-Promotheus-Docker/README.md

   For this Docker and prometheus provide a file

-  Search on Google "Docker connect to prometheus" [Docker-metrics_for-Prometheus](https://docs.docker.com/engine/daemon/prometheus/)
+  Search on Google "Docker connect to prometheus" Link- [Docker-metrics_for-Prometheus](https://docs.docker.com/engine/daemon/prometheus/)

  #### Prometheus Agentless or Pull type connection to Target: